sdslabs/phoenix/README.md

 `page.log` holds the log from the page context.
 This includes any console.log statements made from the page and any alert/confirm/prompt calls as well.

+##Usage
+Instead of cloning and running the entire repo for each project, you can use the npm package (called `phantom-phoenix`), which has its own binary called `phoenix` which you can run.

+To run `phoenix` in a directory, the following conditions must be true:

+- a valid `config.yml` file must exist in the directory

+After that you can push messages to the channel specified in the config, and phoenix will start runners for each of your requests.